 - So much of Clear's route.
 Especially Aoba convincing him to take off his mask, promising that no matter what he wouldn't hate him, then assuring him over and over that he's perfectly normal.
 Clear is nearly in tears by the end of the scene.
 Really, the entire route could be considered one.

 - Also Clear's straightforward love confession, followed by a kiss.
 Aoba isn't yet sure how to respond, so he hugs Clear instead.

 - Despite his route undeniably being the most violent and controversial, after the third time Mink assaulted Aoba, when Aoba wakes up, he sees Mink praying and he wonders what for, before falling back asleep.
 Right after he did, we briefly see Mink gently holding strands of Aoba's hair.
 What it implies is left to the player, but considering how Aoba didn't respond even though his hair is very sensitive to pain, this is a subtle moment that shows how gentle Mink can be despite his usual demeanor.
-That, and after the many times he treated Aoba horribly, this is the very first time he showed him a sign of compassion.
+That, and after the many times he horribly treated Aoba, this is the first time he showed him compassion.

 - There is another moment in Mink's route, where Aoba stops him before he sets out to confront Toue.
 In this scene, Aoba makes one last plea with Mink to not kill himself, saying that he doesn't want him to die.
-When Mink rebuffs him by saying that he died along with his family, Aoba tells him otherwise, telling him that he's alive, since Aoba can touch him and he is still breathing.
+When Mink rebuffs him by saying that he died along with his family, Aoba responds by telling him that he's alive, since Aoba can touch him and he is still breathing.

-- For this troper, Ren's good end CG may be the most heartwarming thing Nitro+CHIRAL has done.
+- Ren's good end CG may be the most heartwarming thing Nitro+CHIRAL has done.